graceyqlin/Natural-Language-Processing-NLP-/README.md

 This is the final project for DATASCI W266: Natural Language Processing with Deep Learning.
-In this project We combine extractive (graph-based text ranking) and abstractive methods (sequence-to-sequence neural model) to generate news summary using New York Times corpus.
+In this project we combine extractive (graph-based text ranking) and abstractive methods (sequence-to-sequence neural model) to generate news summary using New York Times corpus.

 Please find the final report here: